6 Ways to Jump-Start Your Online Business

 Google AdWords, Bing Ads, Facebook ads — there are tons of ways for you to market your business online!
 With such a huge amount of options available to businesses today, advertising can be very frustrating when done the wrong way.
 However, it’s also a great tool that can help grow your business into something larger without even having to spend much money at all.

-Each platform has its own benefits and pitfalls that may end up being too costly or not have enough visibility for you to get the results you want.
+Each platform has its own benefits and pitfalls that may end up being too costly or not having enough visibility for you to get the results you want.
 Use them together with SEO if possible, but be careful about spending too much money on advertising without getting enough return on your investment.

 6. Track your progress top-to-bottom